rizkazn/Blanja-Front-End/README.md

   <img src="https://res.cloudinary.com/rizkazn/image/upload/v1631591188/Capture3_lnukhm.png" width="700px" alt="Logo.jpg" />
 </p>

-Blanja is an e-commerce application that makes it easy for us to make online buying and selling transactions anywhere and anytime.
-Built with React Js on the front end, Node Js and Express Js on the back end.
-This application has two roles, namely seller and customer.
-As a seller in this application you can add, delete and update the items you want to sell.
-As a customer in this application you can add the items you want to buy into the bag to find out the details of the total payment.
+Blanja web is an e-commerce platform, the features are similar to other e-commerce services such as register new user (whether as seller/customer) and login with it.
+As a seller  you can add, delete and update the items you want to sell.
+As a customer you can buy some products, checkout the products, search and filter products what you've looking for.
+Built with React.Js on the Frontend, Node.Js and Express.Js on the Backend.

 <p align="center">
    <strong>Explore the docs »</strong>